idiap/News-Media-Reliability/README.md

 ### :books: Ground Truth Dataset

 The CSV file with the ground truth dataset described in the paper is located in [`data/golden_truth/golden_truth_dataset.csv`](data/golden_truth/golden_truth_dataset.csv).
-The CSV file has the following 4 columns:
+The CSV file contains for each news media url domain, its reliability label, the sources used to obtain the label, and its  NewsGuard score when it is available.
+The CSV structure is as shown in the following example with 6 rows:

 |domain|reliability_label|newsguard_score|label_source|
 | --- | --- | --- | --- |